loyola-chicago-english/graduate-handbook/handbook.md

 Each year the Department of English offers a number of Graduate Assistantships for new and continuing students.
 Unlike many other universities, however, Loyola concentrates on developing assistants' skills before allowing them to assume sole responsibility for a composition course.
 Rather than being immediately assigned to teach a class during their first semester of graduate school, assistants first gain experience tutoring undergraduates in the Writing Center.
-In the first semester they tutor for two shifts.
+In the first two semesters they usually tutor for two shifts.

-During their second semester, assistants work with a faculty member in a mentorship program that allows them to assume some grading and instructional duties within the mentor's composition class, and tutor for one shift.
+During their third semester, assistants work with a faculty member in a mentorship program that allows them to assume some grading and instructional duties within the mentor's composition class.

-In the second year (or first year post-MA), assistants teach one composition course each semester, receiving informal support and guidance from the mentor of the previous year.
+In the fourth semester, assistants teach one composition course, receiving informal support and guidance from the mentor of the previous semester.

 In the third, fourth and fifth years, assistants normally work as teaching assistants in a literature course, teach one literature course per term, or serve as research assistants for one semester.
 In addition, one student each year is assigned as the assistant director of the Writing Center, and fifth-year students may be asked to cover a shift in the Writing Center each term.
 Graduate instructors at Loyola never teach more than one class per term.